SaraFrenchh/My-Portfolio/content/pages/index.md

       Over three years of professional experience in data manipulation, analysis of large datasets, and cross-team communication.
 I am passionate about conducting thorough research and presenting data in a clear and impactful manner.

-      I recently completed the Google Business Intelligence Professional Certificate — a three-month BI program that covers managing

-      data retrieval; organizing data; interpreting data in different ways to fit the problem at hand; and creating data visualizations, dashboards, and

-      other tools to provide stakeholder-ready insights.
+      Recently, I successfully completed the Google Business Intelligence Professional Certificate, a three-month BI program.
+This program equipped me with expertise in managing data retrieval, organizing data, interpreting data variably to address specific challenges, and creating data visualizations, dashboards, and other tools to deliver insights that are ready for stakeholders.
     actions: []
     image:
       type: Image